pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ---|---|---|---|---|---|---|---|---|----|----|----
 A|E|T|R|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12

-Note that the ouput on the RX will be TAER.
+Note that the RX ouput will be TAER.

 ###Sub_protocol DSMX
 Same as above